top of page

 • Knowledge of healthcare entities, community-based organizations, and social service organizations in Santa Cruz County.

-• Proven ability to effectively lead and manage multiple, long-term, complex projects and budgets while working on a collaborative team.
+• Proven ability to manage multiple projects and work on a collaborative team

 • Proficiency in Microsoft Office and G-Suite, including advanced skills in Excel and PowerPoint.